The Neighbors: Income

 The languages spoken by people in this neighborhood are diverse.
 These are

 tabulated as the languages people preferentially speak when they are

 at home with their families.

 The most common language spoken in the Mount Pleasant St / Coggeshall St

-neighborhood is Spanish, spoken by 46.6% of households.
-Other important languages spoken here include English, Portuguese and French.
+neighborhood is English, spoken by 61.3% of households.
+Other important languages spoken here include Spanish, Portuguese and French.